 Commercial: $15,000 - $100,000+

 By averaging the total installation cost by the number of solar panels, typical installations range from $1000 per panel (or $2.85 per watt) for smaller systems, and down to $650 per panel (or $2.00 per watt) for larger systems.

 How do I get a quote?

-See our pricing page to get started.
+See our purchasing page for additional information.
 Submit a project form to provide some information.
 We'll respond with some initial information and answer your questions before visiting the site for a final quotation.

 Are there tax incentives?